file-format/Docs/en/game/cfg-sourceengine.md

 The Valve Source Engine, often simply referred to as **Source Engine**, is highly versatile and widely used game engine developed by Valve Corporation.
 It has been foundation for many popular video games and has powered numerous successful titles.
 Here are some key points about Valve Source Engine:

 1.  **History**: The Source Engine was first introduced with release of Valve's game "Counter-Strike 1.6" in 2004.
-Since then, it has undergone several updates and revisions, with most recent version known as Source 2.0.
+Since then it has undergone several updates and revisions, with most recent version known as Source 2.0.

 2.  **Notable Games**: The Source Engine has been utilized in variety of critically acclaimed games, including but not limited to: